stopsopa/tabs/README.md

 ```

 (activating by api has higher priority then in html and
-adding class 'active' in [data-buttons] has higher priority then adding in section [data-divs])
+adding class 'active' in [data-buttons] has higher priority then adding in section [data-tabs])